Solute transport due to Periodic Loading in a Soft Porous Material: Theoretical Model

+Recall that the P{\'{e}}clet number --- as defined above --- quantifies the rate of advection due to poromechanical relaxation relative to the rate of molecular diffusion.
+The characteristic times above suggest that the balance between loading-driven advection and molecular diffusion is better measured by an effective P{\'{e}}clet number $\mathrm{Pe}_\mathrm{eff}$,

+In our results below, we explore a wide range of $\mathrm{Pe_\mathrm{eff}}$: from $\sim$1 to $\sim$$10^5$.
+We show in Table~\ref{table-peclet} that this range is biologically relevant.

 The above model describes uniaxial flow, mechanics, and solute transport in a poroelastic material subject to periodic deformations.
 The kinematics are rigorous and thus nonlinear, the elasticity law is Hencky elasticity, and the permeability law is the normalised Kozeny-Carman formula.
 Solute transport occurs via advection, molecular diffusion, and hydrodynamic dispersion.
-Below, we solve this system numerically in MATLAB using compact finite differences in space and an implicit Runge-Kutta method in time, as described in more detail in Appendix~\ref{numerical-method}.
+We solve this system numerically in MATLAB using compact finite differences in space and an implicit Runge-Kutta method in time, as described in more detail in Appendix~\ref{numerical-method}.
+We provide an example code in \citet{fiori-jfm-2025_code}.
+Below, we consider only dimensionless quantities, dropping the tildes for convenience.